Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

 Theorem \ref{theorem:performance} extends Theorem \ref{theorem:generalclustering} by including the use of thresholding as a tool to combat the slow decay of the correlation function, due to an ill-posed estimation problem or the use of \CS.
 One can also instinctively see that the presence of noise in the measurements will also slow the decay of the correlation function, which according to the theorem will require larger minimum separation or careful thresholding.
 In practice, the decay coefficient $a$ can usually be obtained by finding the minimum value such that the exponential function $\exp \left( - a | \omega | \right)$ provides a tight upper bound for the correlation function $\lambda(\omega)$.

-Although Theorem 3 is based on an approximation of the actual \CPE~problem setup, our numerical results in the sequel show its validation in practical settings for \TDE~and \FE.
+Perhaps the most important application of Theorem~\ref{theorem:performance} focuses on the choice of threshold $t$ for the particular problem of interest, which can improve the performance of the clustering method in \CPE.
+To deal with the problems of slow decay or large dynamic range, one can try to increase the threshold value on the proxy rather than increasing the minimum separation to improve the estimation performance.
+Again, although Theorem 3 is based on an approximation of the actual \CPE~problem setup, our numerical results in the sequel show its validation in practical settings for time delay estimation and frequency estimation.

+It is worth noting the similarities between our analysis above and that performed in~\cite{tang2013atomic}.
+Both analyses rely on the assumption that the cumulative correlation function is symmetric, nondecreasing and variation-bounded.
+Additionally, both analyses use an upper bound of the correlation function to simplify the analysis.
+Furthermore, both analyses derive the requirement that the separation between any two parameters needs to be large enough.
+The main difference between the analyses is that the guarantees of~\cite{tang2013atomic} are focused on exact parameter estimation, while our analysis considers the quality of parameter approximation when the problem setup does not provide exact estimation.